-Each contract assertion ([basic.contract]) introduces a contract-assertion scope that includes its conditional-expression.

-If a result-name-introducer ([dcl.contract.res]) potentially conflicts with a declaration whose target scope is the parameter scope or, if associated with a lambda-declarator, the nearest enclosing lambda scope of the contract assertion, the program is ill-formed.
+- 1 Each contract assertion ([basic.contract]) C introduces a contract-assertion scope that includes C. - 2 If a result-name-introducer ([dcl.contract.res]) that is not name-independent ([basic.scope.scope]) and whose enclosing postcondition assertion is associated with a function F potentially conflicts with a declaration whose target scope is - the function parameter scope of F or - if associated with a lambda-declarator, the nearest enclosing lambda scope of the precondition assertion ([expr.prim.lambda]), the program is ill-formed.